 (All Prices and Quantities are Illustrative only)

-In accordance with Section 2.6(a) and Section 2.6(b), the Contract Price shall include any Price Adders that may be applicable to the Community Solar Subscription Mix at the time of Energization; and the quantity of RECs shall be adjusted to reflect the greater percent of Actual Nameplate Capacity that has been Subscribed as observed on the first Business Day of June and the first Business Day of December in a Delivery Year.
+In accordance with Section 2.6(a) and Section 2.6(b), the Contract Price shall include any Community Solar Price Adders that may be applicable to the Community Solar Subscription Mix at the time of Energization; and the quantity of RECs shall be adjusted to reflect the greater percent of Actual Nameplate Capacity that has been Subscribed as observed on the first Business Day of June and the first Business Day of December in a Delivery Year.

 If the percent of Actual Nameplate Capacity that has been Subscribed on the first Business Day of December is greater than the percent of Actual Nameplate Capacity that has been Subscribed on the first Business Day of June, then quantity of RECs that are eligible for payment for the period of June through November shall be subject to a true-up payment adjustment.